Akron Intellectual Property Attorney: Protecting Your Business

 - Copyright infringement: Copyright protects original works such as written content, photographs, software and marketing materials from misuse.

-- Trade secret misappropriation: Trade secrets disputes often arise when former employees or competitors improperly acquire or use confidential business information.
+- Trade secret misappropriation: Trade secret disputes often arise when former employees or competitors improperly acquire or use confidential business information.

-Our firm brings deep experience in Ohio IP law and business litigation; we can resolve disputes efficiently while protecting your business interests.
+Our firm brings deep experience in Ohio IP law and business litigation, so we can resolve disputes efficiently while protecting your business interests.

 Can You Sue For Trademark Infringement In Ohio If You Have Not Officially Registered It?